-A: You or your students may request that we share their attendance record and a brief report of their work at the Center with you.
+A: You or your students may request that we share their attendance record and a brief report of their work at the CWE with you.
 The only time we will not share this information is when a student specifically requests that we keep her/his attendance confidential.
 Please e-mail us at firstname.lastname@example.org for more directions.

 A: We are not a proofreading or editing service.
-Our Center’s practices reflect the belief that learning to be a more effective writer is learning to be a more effective reader of one’s own texts.
+The CWE’s practices reflect the belief that learning to be a more effective writer is learning to be a more effective reader of one’s own texts.
 If we simply “corrected” the errors on a student’s paper, not only would that student not learn anything but we would interfere with that student’s ability to take responsibility for her/his own work.